-Johnson said this about an Anglican clergyman named William Dodd, who was executed by hanging at England’s Tyburn prison on June 27, 1777.
+Dodd, whose clerical background led people to call him Dr. Dodd, had been executed by hanging at England’s Tyburn prison on June 27, 1777.

-Dodd’s crime was a loan scam.
+The “heinous” crime he was guilty of was a loan scam.

 He had asked a money lender for a sizeable loan that he claimed was for his former student, the 5th Earl of Chesterfield.

 “Why should you think so?” responded Johnson.
 “Depend upon it, Sir, when a man knows he is to be hanged in a fortnight, it concentrates his mind wonderfully.”

-Johnson’s authorship was eventually revealed and The Convict’s Address is now generally – and properly – credited to him.
+Eventually, Johnson’s authorship was revealed and The Convict’s Address is now generally – and properly – credited to him.